bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 In this post, I won't try to explain transformers in detail because I know I'm going to go too deep.
-Instead, I'll refer you to these posts on `transformers <https://www.borealisai.com/research-blogs/tutorial-14-transformers-i-introduction/>`__, their `extensions <https://www.borealisai.com/research-blogs/tutorial-16-transformers-ii-extensions/>`__, and their `training <https://www.borealisai.com/research-blogs/tutorial-17-transformers-iii-training/>`__ from Borealis (where I currently work).
+Instead, I'll refer you to these posts on `transformers <https://www.borealisai.com/research-blogs/tutorial-14-transformers-i-introduction/>`__, their `extensions <https://www.borealisai.com/research-blogs/tutorial-16-transformers-ii-extensions/>`__, and their `training <https://www.borealisai.com/research-blogs/tutorial-17-transformers-iii-training/>`__ from Borealis AI (where I currently work).

 If you aren't quite interested to go that deep, I'll give you the gist for our purposes.
 Transformers are a scalable neural network architecture that allows you to train really high capacity (i.e., parameter) models.
-The architecture accepts a sequence of tokens represented as vectors as input, and in the "decoder" variant the architecture can predict the next token after the input as in Equation 1.
+The architecture accepts as input a sequence of tokens represented as vectors, and the "decoder" variant of the architecture can predict the next token after the input as in Equation 1.
-Using various methods to select a specific next token, you append it to the input, generate another token and so on until you generate a new sequence of text.
+Using various methods to select a specific next token, you append it to the input, generate another token and so on until you generate a new sequence of, for example, text.

-The important part from this description is the original input you specify to the LLM is called the **prompt**.
-In `instruction tuned or aligned LLM models <https://www.borealisai.com/research-blogs/a-high-level-overview-of-large-language-models/#Reinforcement_learning_from_human_feedback_RLHF>`__, the prompt is essentially giving the LLM an instruction or query in natural language, and it will iteratively (also called "auto regressively") generate new text that (ideally) gives you a good response.
+The important part from this description is the original input you specify to the LLM, which is called the **prompt**.
+In `instruction tuned or aligned LLM models <https://www.borealisai.com/research-blogs/a-high-level-overview-of-large-language-models/#Reinforcement_learning_from_human_feedback_RLHF>`__, the prompt is essentially giving the LLM an instruction or query in natural language (e.g., English), and it will iteratively (also called "auto regressively") generate new text that (ideally) gives you a good response to your instruction.
 Unexpectedly, making these LLM's really large and aligning them with human goals makes them not only really good at understanding and writing natural language, but also quite good at reasoning (debatable).
 The prompt is critically important to ensuring your LLM produces good output.
 Instructing the LLM to "think critically" or go "step by step" seems to produce better results, so subtle language cues can make a big different in the quality of output.

 The other important part is the :math:`m` in Equation 1, which is also called the **context window** length.
 This is basically the size of "memory" the LLM has to understand what you've input to it.
-Modern commercial LLM's have context windows in the thousands but some have context windows as long as 100K.
-In the basic case, LLM's will only perform well at context window lengths at or below what it was trained on even the transformer architecture can mechanically be extended to arbitrary lengths.
+Modern commercial LLM's have context windows in the thousands of tokens but some have context windows as long as 100K.
+In the typical case, LLM's will only perform well at context window lengths at or below what it was trained on even though the transformer architecture can mechanically be extended to arbitrary lengths.

 LLM's like many of its predecessor language models can also generate `embedding <https://en.wikipedia.org/wiki/Word_embedding>`__ from their input